go-spatial/go-mbgl/cmd/snap/README.md

-# Raster
+# Snap
-Raster is a raster tile server that takes a mapbox style files and generates raster tiles for it.
+Snap is a raster tile server that takes a mapbox style files and generates raster tiles for it.

 # URLs that are supported by the application.